arkku/multicast-repeater/README.md

 the original packet.)

-I made this with the help of AI because Avahi seems to modify the packets and this causes some issues with more picky IoT devices.
+I made this with the help of AI because Avahi seems to modify the packets and this causes some issues with the more picky IoT devices.

 Note that this does not do anything for broadcast or unicast packets;
 another reflector (or nftables `dup` rule) is needed for those.
-And you still need to run Avahi (without reflector) if you wish to be discoverable.
+And you still need to run Avahi (without the reflector) if you wish to be discoverable.

 ~ [Kimmo Kulovesi](https://github.com/arkku/), 2026-01-01